agathis-project/salix-arctica/README.md

 SYSBOOT.0       LCD_DATA0     GPIO.0         PC7
 ```
 - SYSBOOT signals are latched on rising edge of PWRONRSTn signal:
-  1. uC disable all drivers connected to SYSBOOT signals for the period
+  1. uC disables all drivers connected to SYSBOOT signals for the period
     these lines are driven by uC:
-     - assert SENn _high_ while using ADDR bus to address the branches using such
+     - assert SENn *high* while using ADDR bus to address the branches using
-       drivers (see Agathis Trunk Standard for more details).
+	   such drivers (see Agathis Trunk Standard for more details).

   2. uC drives the appropriate SYSBOOT configuration before asserting PWRONRSTn
-     from _low_ to *high* and tri-states the SYSBOOT lines after.
+     from *low* to *high* and tri-states the SYSBOOT lines after.

-  3. uC enables the drivers on branches by asserting SENn _low_ while the
+  3. uC enables the drivers on branches by asserting SENn *low* while the
-     respective branches are scanned with the ADDR bus.
+     respective branches are scanned with the ADDR bus matching the KNOT bus.

 **SYSBOOT signals configuration:**